ix-ai/csp/README.md

 2020-12-06 15:15:58.497 DEBUG [csp.log_csp] Content is not JSON: `{"ab": e2}`
 ```

+## Contributors

+Thank you to the contributors:
+* @bgi: ix.ai/csp!13

 ## Tags and Arch

+**NOTE**: Due to the introduction of storage quota by GitLab, only the `latest` tag will be kept in the GitLab Registry.

 Starting with version `v0.1.0`, the images are multi-arch, with builds for i386, amd64, arm64, armv7 and armv6.
 * `vN.N.N` - for example v0.1.0